Serious Sam Advance: Plot

 Serious Sam Advance is non-canon.
 It begins with recounting how Sam "Serious" Stone returned from a time-travel mission to Abu Simbel in 2113.
 Scientists assessed the Time-Lock technology that Sam used to travel through time.
 Initially, they could only use it to send people to and from ancient Egypt but, in 2020, became able to control the time and place of travellers' destinations.
 Using this feature, agents were sent to various ancient civilisations to investigate whether Mental—the antagonist in the Serious Sam series—was trying to release his horde on them to alter the course of history.
 This programme was successful for two years until three agents failed to return, as did the rescue team sent after them.
 Sam, the only survivor from previous encounters with Mental's forces, was thus selected to travel to ancient Rome in 512 BCE.

 Sam initially arrives in ancient Egypt at the Temple of Herkat and fights his way through enemies sent by Mental, crossing the desert and eventually encountering and defeating the Sirian Sphinx, one of Mental's more powerful minions.
 Sam enters a Time-Lock with the intent to return home, but Mental interferes and sends him to ancient Rome instead.
 He again defeats several waves of enemies and reaches Caesar's Palace.
 In it, Sam eliminates the Wolfinator, marking the end of Mental's attempt to rule over ancient Rome.
 Wishing to take a vacation on Maui, Sam enters a nearby Time-Lock to return home.

 Development and release

 Serious Sam Advance was developed by Climax Group through Climax London, its handheld-focused studio composed of former developers from the defunct company Crawfish Interactive.
 The team employed a game engine utilising ray casting to simulate 3D computer graphics on the Game Boy Advance, a technique Crawfish Interactive had pioneered for the platform.
 Global Star Software, the budget-range publishing label of Take-Two Interactive, announced Serious Sam Advance for the Game Boy Advance in January 2004, alongside Serious Sam: Next Encounter for the GameCube and PlayStation 2.
 The company released both games in North America on 14 April 2004.
-PAL region versions followed on 30 April 2004.
+A European release followed on 30 April 2004.